kiehozero/pands-project/README.md

 ## Operation of code
 - analysis.py - main script to fulfil project requirements
 - distribution.py - explanation of box-and-whisker, interactive element, ease of using seaborn
 - pairplot.py - This script is purely a demonstration of previous analysis done on this dataset, and my attempt to replicate it using the seaborn library.
+Utilises pandas to prepare data, seaborn to access more advanced visuals, and matplot to actually create them

 ## Bug and fixes
 1. The first bug I encountered was when I was attempting to plot from a CSV file. the csv.reader() function was bringing in the lengths and widths as strings instead of floating-point numbers, so it wasn't plotting the points in value order, but rather in the order that each entry was within the CSV file.
 I didn't find an exact solution to rectify this in csv.reader(), but going to a basic [matplotlib tutorial](https://www.tutorialspoint.com/plot-data-from-csv-file-with-matplotlib) provided the read_csv() that corrected the problem.